hartwigmedical/hmftools/isofox/README.md

 ### Logging and Debug
 Argument | Description
 ---|---
-specific_chr | Restricted List of chromosomes to process separated by ';' gene_read_limit | Default 0, not applied.
+specific_chr | Restricted BAM reading to a list chromosomes to process separated by ';' specific_regions | Restrict BAM reading to list of regions, separated by ';' in the form chromosome:positionStart:positionEnd gene_read_limit | Default 0, not applied.
 Per-gene cap on number of reads processed. threads | Default 0, single-threaded. log_debug | Log verbose